 Alternatively, if you are unable to freeze freshly expressed milk immediately, ensure it is kept in a cool place.
 Remember that freshly expressed milk can be kept at room temperature for around four to six hours.

 The reason that most new mums are usually concerned about the breastfeeding period is because of the possibility of another pregnancy.

 Will I get pregnant while breastfeeding?

-While a common myth courts breastfeeding as an effective birth control method, experts suggest otherwise.
+While a common myth court breastfeeding as an effective birth control method, experts suggest otherwise.

-Dr Priyanka Mehta, senior gynecologist at ePsyClinic, New Delhi, spoke exclusively to theAsianparent and explained, “Nursing may postpone ovulation, but it’s no guarantee that you are risk-free in the breastfeeding period.
-Oral pills or Copper-t (intra uterine device) can be safely used after advise from your gynecologist.”
+Dr Priyanka Mehta, senior gynecologist at ePsyClinic, New Delhi, spoke exclusively to theAsianparent and explained, "Nursing may postpone ovulation, but it’s no guarantee that you are risk-free in the breastfeeding period.
+Oral pills or Copper-t (intrauterine device) can be safely used after advice from your gynecologist."

 She added that while exclusive breastfeeding is not a risk-free method of birth control, it is effective if it meets the following criteria: